Ian Happ Player Props: Cubs vs. Mets

-The Chicago Cubs, including Ian Happ and his .657 slugging percentage over his past 10 games, take on starting pitcher Kodai Senga and the New York Mets at Citi Field, Monday at 7:10 PM ET.
+On Tuesday, Ian Happ (.686 slugging percentage in past 10 games, including four home runs) and the Chicago Cubs play the New York Mets, whose starting pitcher will be Carlos Carrasco.
+First pitch is at 7:10 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Braves.
+He had a one-hit performance in his most recent game (1-for-4) against the Mets.

 Ian Happ Game Info & Props vs. the Mets